TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Introduction

 \section{Introduction}

-\IEEEPARstart{S}ince the first adoption in Bitcoin~\cite{nakamoto2008bitcoin} in 2008, blockchain technology has experienced remarkable growth across extensive decentralized applications.
-However, as the number of application requests increases, blockchains have encountered severe congestion due to their low throughput, \ie, scalability issues~\cite{dinh2018untangling}.
-To improve the scalability, rollups~\cite{zkrollup, optimism} that offload a substantial portion of transaction execution off-chain emerged as a promising approach.
+\IEEEPARstart{S}ince the first adoption in Bitcoin~\cite{nakamoto2008bitcoin} in 2008, blockchain technology has experienced remarkable growth in extensive decentralized applications~\cite{10316333, 9732238}.
+However, increasing application requests make blockchains encounter severe congestion due to their low throughput, \ie, scalability issues~\cite{dinh2018untangling}.
+To improve the scalability, rollups~\cite{starkex, optimism} that offload a substantial portion of transaction execution off-chain emerged as a promising approach.
 Specifically, they can aggregate the execution result of a batch of off-chain transactions into a single transaction (\ie, a \textit{state transition} of the rollup) on the blockchain (commonly referred to as the \textit{main chain}), whereas the main chain only needs to verify the validity of the uploaded state transitions.
-Due to the promising potentials, rollups have garnered significant attention and research efforts~\cite{kotzer2024sok}.
-As of January 2025, statistics from L2BEAT~\cite{l2beat} reveal 51 rollup projects in the market, collectively holding a locked value of approximately 57 billion USD.
-Among these, Arbitrum~\cite{arbitrum} alone boasts 16.5 million active accounts~\cite{arbitiumstatistics}.
+Due to the promising potential, rollups have garnered significant attention and research efforts~\cite{kotzer2024sok}.
+As of January 2025, statistics from L2BEAT~\cite{l2beat} reveal 51 rollup projects in the market, collectively holding a locked value of approximately \$57 billion.
+Among these, Arbitrum~\cite{arbitrum} alone boasts 37 million active accounts.